replicated-demos/katacoda-scenarios/troubleshoot-kubecon/ts-intro/step2.md

 `kubectl krew -h`{{execute}}

-If you receive an error message stating that the plugin isn't found, run source ~/.bashrc{{execute}} to refresh the terminal window, then try running kubectl krew -h again.
+If you receive an error message stating that the plugin isn't found, run `source ~/.bashrc`{{execute}} to refresh the terminal window, then try running kubectl krew -h again.

 Now that `krew` plugin has been added to `kubectl`, we're ready to install `preflight`.